clasei/clasei/README.md

 ### In a Nutshell

 > Blending functionality with minimalistic design, I focus on building scalable and reliable solutions with clean code and logical structure.
-I'm currently exploring AI and ML, inspired by how they can transform the world around us.
+I'm currently exploring AI & ML, inspired by how they can transform the world around us.

 ---